 Suspends geometry management in the container's top-level window until endcontainer-sequence is called.
 The begin-container-sequence and endcontainer-sequence methods are used to bracket a set of container modifications so that the resulting geometry is computed only once.
 A container sequence also delays show and hide actions by change-children, as well as the on-screen part of showing via show until the sequence is complete.
-Sequence begin and end commands may be nested arbitrarily deep.
+Sequence begin and end commands may be nested arbitrarily deeply.

 '''

-(send an-area-container border) → (integer-in 0 1000)
+(send an-area-container border) → spacing-integer?

 (send an-area-container border margin) → void?

-margin : (integer-in 0 1000)
+margin : spacing-integer?

 '''